adambriand/goprotonreleases/README.md

 ## Build and Installation

 To build, download the source code and build using Go (`go build goprotonreleases.go`).
+If you do not have GLIBC 2.32 installed you can compile it with `CGO_ENABLED=0 go build goprotonreleases.go`.

 To install the Linux binary directly, download the latest `.tar.gz` file from Releases and uncompress.

 ## Usage